The most spectacular lakes in South America that you must visit

 The first part of the hike is relatively easy, as there is not yet a steep incline.
 However, after about 20 minutes of walking, the incline begins as Humantay Lake is located on a mountain.
 So most of the hike is uphill.
 I recommend taking it slow, especially if you are not yet used to the altitude conditions of the Andes.

 The higher you go up, the colder it gets because of the altitude differences.
 Therefore, you should definitely have a jacket with you.
-At the top, during a beautiful view, the beautiful turquoise Humantay Lake is waiting for you.
+At the top, with a beautiful view, the beautiful turquoise Humantay Lake is waiting for you.
 It’s a stunning place to fill your camera with some fantastic shots.

 by Sharon @ Baby Journey